-- Psycho-educational Groups that will further help clients incorporate the information, which will help them understand various mental health symptoms/diagnosis and establish coping strategies to decrease symptoms and maintain/enhance a higher level of functioning and guide them to more productive choices in life.
+Psycho-educational Groups will help clients incorporate the life skills training information, which will help them understand various mental health symptoms/diagnosis and establish coping strategies to decrease symptoms and maintain/enhance a higher level of functioning and guide them to more productive choices in life.

-- Coping/Grounding Skills Development Groups are intended to cultivate the skills that our clients will need to achieve and maintain emotional stability.
-These skills may either be directly related to their mental health symptoms ie; ways to communicate symptoms and manage stigma, avoid triggers, or cope with symptoms, or may apply to broader areas relevant to our client’s continued emotional stability such as ways to manage anger, solve problems, or relax to decrease emotional reaction/response to situations.
+Coping/Grounding Skills Development Groups are intended to cultivate the skills that our clients will need to achieve and maintain emotional stability.
+These skills may either be directly related to their mental health symptoms, for example, ways to communicate symptoms and manage stigma, avoid triggers, or cope with symptoms, or may apply to broader areas relevant to our client’s continued emotional stability such as ways to manage anger, solve problems, or relax to decrease emotional reaction/response to situations.

-- Barriers to Change Groups will utilize states of change to address client’s denial and lack of clinical knowledge about their mental health symptoms, increase their sense of commitment to continued treatment, effect change in maladaptive behaviors and support behaviors conducive to their health and safety.
+Barriers to Change Groups will utilize steps of change to address client’s denial and lack of clinical knowledge about their mental health symptoms.
+It will also increase their sense of commitment to continued treatment, effect change in maladaptive behaviors, and support behaviors conducive to their health and safety.

 Non-verbal Therapies such as recreation therapy, art therapy, music therapy, or dance (movement) therapy provide the patient with alternative means of self-expression and problem resolution, training or advising in health and medical issues, employment or educational support services to assist patients in becoming financially independent and services for the purpose of: